stephendickens1/ruby-foundations/chapter1/challenges/README.md

 1. Get lots and lots of boxes
 - Get some boxes from Tesco
 - Get some boxes from Asda
-- Get some boxes from that shop on the corner whose name your forgot
+- Get some boxes from that shop on the corner whose name you've forgotten
 - Check if you have lots of boxes
 - If you need more boxes, do all of this again tomorrow